WHO WE ARE

 Board Advisor

-Community Engagement &
+Community Engagement & Legal Advisor

-SOPHIE'S STORY
+SOPHIE'S

 OUR SUCCESS STORIES

-HOLLY, 18 yrs
+MOLLY, 18 yrs

 Holly has been with the PSF family for six months.
 When their mum came to us she was at her wits end and didn’t know where to turn.
 The hospital wouldn’t admit her again as she was “untreatable” and they could no longer help her.